 Carbon monoxide poisoning can occur very quickly and cause death if it isn't treated.
 If you have a propane fireplace and notice flu-like symptoms with quick onset such as fatigue, nausea and muscle aches or impaired mental function, go outside in the fresh air and call 911 or other emergency personnel immediately.
 A working carbon monoxide detector will alert you to the presence of this dangerous gas, eliminating the question of whether you actually are sick with the flu, or if carbon monoxide poisoning is occurring.

-Not only should propane fireplaces be cleaned and maintained by properly, they should also be installed by a professional.
+Not only should propane fireplaces be cleaned and maintained by properly, but they should also be installed by a professional.
 To prevent carbon monoxide from leaking into your home, have the fireplace installed by a trained individual, knowledgeable of installation and safety requirements to prevent problems from occurring.
 Never skimp on professional installation in an attempt to do-it-yourself and save money.

 Amber Canaan has a medical background as a registered nurse in labor and delivery and pediatric oncology.
 She began her writing career in 2005, focusing on pregnancy and health.
 Canaan has a degree in science from the Cabarrus College of Health Sciences and owns her own wellness consulting business.